Los Angeles Facts

 Founded in 1781, the original name for Los Angeles was “El Pueblo de Nuestra Senora Reina de los Angeles sobre el Rio Porciúncula.”
 In English, that means “The town of our lady Queen of the Angels on the Porciuncula River.
 Since that time, the city has become the heart of the American film industry and the home to many movie stars.
 The sunny Southern California city has every amenity imaginable while still being close enough to the mountains (for summer hiking and winter skiing) and of course, the glorious Pacific Ocean.

 Where’s the best place to live in Los Angeles?
 That really depends on your preferences.
-Our Los Angeles city guide can help you find an amazing apartment in a variety of LA neighborhoods.
 Here are just a few of the most popular neighborhoods in and around Los Angeles.